carpentries-incubator/jekyll-pages-novice/_episodes/02-markdown.md

 > > ## Solution
 > > ~~~
 > > Discussing code details can be very helpful.
-> > Therefore, referring to variables, e.g. `path` in a formatted way is great.
+> > When doing so, it's great to be able to refer to variables, functions, etc, e.g. `path` in a formatted way.
 > >
 > > Larger code snippets look like this:
 > > ```